 This course will provide the student with basic entry-level knowledge of BLS, medical/trauma emergencies, oxygen therapy and rescue.
-This course includes trauma and medical scenarios and skills practice and performance.
-Designed to give the student practice and experience in the techniques necessary to care more efficiently for the patient prior to the arrival of an ambulance.
-Successful completion will qualify the student to sit for the Kansas State Registry Exam.
-Prerequisite: EMT Part 1 and concurrent enrollment in Cardiopulmonary Resuscitation (CPR) HEA1041
+This course includes trauma and medical scenarios, skills practice and performance, and vehicle extrication.
+Class includes 44 hours of clinical application at EMS and the hospital.
+Successful completion will qualify the student to challenge the National and Kansas State Registry Exams.